<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 • Run a DFARS security assessment: this can help to have a clear vision of where your organization stands, and if you are in compliance with all the requirements.

-• Partner with a third party: finding a trustworthy and experienced company to run your assessment, ease the process, and monitor and document continuing compliance.
-NIST SP 800-171 compliance is a dynamic process and there is only weeks left until the deadline.
-Reaching compliance, for now, is just the start, but maintaining the compliance is key.
+• Partner with a third party: Find a trustworthy and experienced company to run your assessment, ease the process, and monitor and document continuing compliance.
+Reaching compliance, for now, is just the start, but maintaining compliance is key.

-Get a FREE Demo to learn how to get your assessment, compliance documents and policies in order to keep existing contracts, and certainly before you try and win contracts in the future.
-You'll be able to weigh the costs and impacts of complying to DFARS and will give you the most effective path to compliance and risk management success.
-CyberStrong exports your compliance documents for audit with the click of a button, and is the platform within which you'll prove continuous compliance for all your contracts in-house, while benefitting from increased risk visibility, communication, and measurement.
+Get a FREE Demo to learn how to get your assessment, compliance documents, and policies to keep existing contracts before you try to win contracts in the future.
+You'll be able to weigh the costs and impacts of complying with DFARS, giving you the most effective path to compliance and risk management success.
+CyberStrong exports your compliance documents for audit with the click of a button and is the platform within which you'll prove continuous compliance for all your contracts in-house while benefitting from increased risk visibility, communication, and measurement.

 You may also like